Marisa Merz

-Marisa Merz (23 May 1926 – 20 July 2019) was an Italian artist and sculptor.
+Marisa Merz (née Maria Luisa Truccato 23 May 1926 – 20 July 2019) was an Italian artist and sculptor.
 In the 1960s, Merz was the only female protagonist associated with the radical Arte povera movement.
 In 2013 she was awarded the Golden Lion for Lifetime Achievement at the Venice Biennale.
 She lived and worked in Turin, Italy.

 Early life

 Marisa Merz was born in Turin, Italy, in 1926.
 Her father worked for Fiat Automobiles.
 She studied classical ballet and modelled for Felice Casorati for a period.
 In the 1950s she met the artist Mario Merz, who would later become her husband, who was studying in Turin.
 In 1960, they married and had a daughter, named Beatrice (Bea) Merz.
 The couple lived in Frutigen in the Alps for three years.
 Very little about Merz's early life, including her maiden name, is known publicly.

 Arte Povera and Career

 In June 1967, Merz had her first solo exhibition at the Gian Enzo Sperone Gallery in Turin, for which she made a folded aluminum foil installation.
 In December 1967, she had another show at the Piper Pluri Cub, a Turin disco that had opened the year before to host radical artistic events.
 In October 1968, she participated in the three day Arte Povera + Azione Povera event, curated by Germano Celant, in Amalfi.
 This Arte povera event, which also included the artists Michelangelo Pistoletto, Alighiero Boetti, Giovanni Anselmo, and Mario Merz, was radical for its avant-garde display of every day "poor" materials as art.
 Her work continued to reflect many of the fundamental issues with which Arte Povera artists are preoccupied, such as organic forms, subjectivity, the use of lower forms of art, including crafts, and the relationship between art and life.
 In 1969 she had a solo exhibition at the Attico Gallery in Rome.
 Her works took on an openly environmental character in a series of "rooms."
 Her husband Mario was supportive of her art and her career and would help her with her installations.
 In 1975 she also had a solo exhibition in Rome.
 This exhibition featured installations made by using knitted copper, under the title of Ad occhi chiusi gli occhi sono straordinariamente aperti ('To closed eyes, the eyes are extraordinarily open').